DavyJonesLocker/ember-appkit-rails/README.md

 * `config/application.js` the main loader referenced in your Rails layout view. (replaces `app/assets/javascripts/application.js`)
 * `config/adapter.js` configure the ember-data adapter.
 Pre-set for `ActiveModelAdapter`
 * `config/router.js` your Ember Router.
-The actual routers will go in `app/routes`
+The actual routes will go in `app/routes`
 * `config/initializers` any files that compile to JavaScript in this directory will be automatically required.